l33tn00b/evcc/README.md

 ## Contribute

 To build evcc from source, [Go][2] 1.18 and [Node][3] 18 are required.
+Installation instructions for Go can be found at https://www.e-tinkers.com/2019/06/better-way-to-install-golang-go-on-raspberry-pi/.
+You will have to remove any existing Go installations before re-installing.
+Thoroughly delete anything Go-related.

 Build and run go backend.
 The UI becomes available at http://127.0.0.1:7070/